hectorproko/Quartz/content/Intellipaat/Assignments/Azure/Azure Administrator/Module9/Assignment1/Assignment 1_Module9_Azure Administrator Course for AZ-103 AZ-104.md

     - Once I've configured the backup settings, I click "Enable Backup".
     - Azure will schedule the backup job based on the policy I've defined.

-%%Linkedin
-By completing these steps, I will have successfully created a Recovery Services vault and set up a backup for my Linux VM with Apache2 installed.
-The VM's data will be backed up according to the schedule and retention policy I've configured.%%